 We can provide the professional advice you need to ensure you are in the latter category.

-If you are located in the Berkshire area please contact us at WoodWhite Accountants Ltd if you would like more information on directors' responsibilities.
+If you are located in the Reading area please contact us at WoodWhite Accountants Ltd if you would like more information on directors' responsibilities.